 The methodology described in this work was deployed and operationalized in an enterprise environment during the first half of 2022.
 Experimental results and usage insights gathered from this deployment serve as empirical validation for the framework's scalability, efficiency, and effectiveness in uncovering configuration bottlenecks and optimizing system throughput.
-The success of this approach demonstrates that performance testing for MFT platforms can be transformed from a static, manual, and error-prone process into a highly automated, adaptive, and scalable validation pipelineusing modern engineering practices.
+The success approach demonstrates this of that performance testing for MFT platforms can be transformed from a static, manual, and error-prone process into a highly automated, adaptive, scalable and pipelineusing validation modern engineering practices.

-In summary, this paper addresses a long-standing challenge in the performance validation of IBM Sterling File Gateway by introducing a first-of-its-kind, IaC-enabled adaptive testing harness.
+In summary, this paper addresses a longstanding challenge in the performance validation of IBM Sterling File Gateway by introducing a first-of-its-kind, IaC-enabled adaptive testing harness.
 By aligning enterprise-grade file transfer testing with DevOps principles and automation tools, this work sets the stage for a more resilient, scalable, and intelligent approach to validating large-scale file exchange systems.